THE AUSTRALIAN CONNECTION: OXENFORD QUEENSLAND

 William Oxenford was born in 1840 and lived in the Cranwell farm now known as "Oxenford Farm."
 He and his wife Ann left for Australia as "pioneers" on the SS Fusilier in 1862 leaving his much younger brother Richard Pell Oxenford to run the farm in Cranwell.
 They founded the city of Oxenford and today William's descendants own more than three million hectares in Queensland and the Northern Territory.
 William and Ann were truly pioneers.
 The plaque commemorating their achievements was unveiled by the Australian Ambassador to mark the 100th anniversary of the founding of Oxenford, Queensland.

-There are no longer Oxenfords living in Cranwell , but here are several family graves in the churchyard and these are sometimes visited by Australians who have an interest in the origins of the Oxenford Pioneers
+There are no longer Oxenfords living in Cranwell , but there are several family graves in the churchyard and are visited by Australians who have an interest in the origins of the Oxenford Pioneers